wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 1. MINOR version when you add functionality in a backwards compatible manner, and
 1. PATCH version when you make backwards compatible bug fixes.

-# Perl 7.0.0

-7.0.0 will be Perl 5.32.0 but enforce a [Perl Protocol Declaration](Perl-Protocol-Declaration) before any code is parsed.

-# Requirements for shipping Perl 7
+# What we need to do before Perl 7

 The goal for 7.0 is to keep the scope as limited as possible to assure a rapid release of 7 so development of 7.1 can start as soon as possible.
 The more scope we add to 7.0, the more risk we add that it cannot be delivered in a timely fashion.